Tubbz-alt/php-parser/README.md

 <a name="c-2-4-6"></a>
 #### Blank particle

-`blank` particle skips zero or more consecutives spaces, tabs and carriage returns (`"\n"`) characters in the input until the next non space, non tab, non cr character.
+`blank` particle skips zero or more consecutive spaces, tabs and carriage returns (`"\n"`) characters in the input until the next non space, non tab, non cr character.
 It does not pass any parameters to the handler.

 It does not expect any space, tab nor cr character to be present, but if they are it skips them.

-Use `blank` particles to conveniently allow any number of optional spaces, tabs and crs between two other consecutives particles.
+Use `blank` particles to conveniently allow any number of optional spaces, tabs and crs between two other consecutive particles.

 Example: